- Home

 Tubes and drips

-- a drip inserted into a vein in your arm (intravenous drip) will give you fluid, medicines and pain relief
+- a drip inserted into a vein in your arm (intravenous drip) which will give you fluid, medicines and pain relief

 Pain

-- a drip into a vein (intravenous drip)
+- drip into a vein (intravenous drip)

-- a patient-controlled analgesia (PCA) system – you press a button to give yourself a measured dose of pain relief.
+- patient-controlled analgesia (PCA) system – you press a button to give yourself a measured dose of pain relief.

-I felt great relief after the surgery, as once the tumour had been removed, the pain that I had in my lower abdomen and hip was gone. — Ann
+I felt great relief after the surgery, as once the tumour had been removed, the pain that I had in my lower abdomen and hip was gone.

 Wound care